aidanh/space-invaders/README.md

 - Retro-style pixelated font and graphics
 - Score tracking and lives system

+## Play Now

+Play the game directly in your browser: [Space Invaders](https://aidanh.github.io/space-invaders/)

 ## How to Play

-1. Open `index.html` in your web browser
-2. Controls:
+### Desktop Controls
 - Left/Right Arrow Keys: Move ship
 - Spacebar: Shoot

-3. Gameplay:
+### Mobile Controls
+- Tap: Shoot
+- Swipe Left/Right: Move in that direction
+- Touch and Drag: Smooth movement

+## Gameplay
    - Destroy aliens before they reach the bottom
    - Use barriers for protection (they can be destroyed)
    - Watch out for the UFO for bonus points (500 pts)